+Explanations and Reasons

-- As for Objective 3A - As for Policies 3C, 3D, 3E and 3F
+-As for Objective 3A

+-As for Policies 3C, 3D, 3E and 3F

-Policy 31 - Farm and Non-residential Buildings
+Policy 3I - Farm and Non-residential Buildings

-Farm and other non-residential buildings, other than farm buildings that require a remote location, are required to locate within identified or approved building nodes.
+To provide for farm buildings and other non-residential buildings within identified and approved buildings.
+Where farm buildings and infrastructure require a location remote from nodes because of their purpose, function or effects, ensure that they are located and have an appearance which minimises their impact on landscape values., other than farm buildings that require a remote location, are required to locate within identified or approved building nodes.